 The last decades on Soestdijk Palace: no fairytale

 I am way past the age of someone who believes that princes and princesses were meant to live happily ever after, the contrary being true quite frequently.
 And this was definitely the case for the last residents of the estate: Princess Juliana and Prince Bernhard, the grandparents of our current King Willem-Alexander.
 No guide will tell you about the terrible marriage of the royal couple, but it’s not a secret for us Dutchies.

 Basically, when Juliana was ready for marriage she wasn’t the prettiest and socially a little awkward.
-And Bernhard was of impoverished German nobility who simply married the clumsy Juliana for her marriage.
+And Bernhard was of impoverished German nobility who simply married the clumsy Juliana for her money and title.
 He treated her poorly, and while The Netherlands embraced and loved the warm-hearted Juliana when she became queen, Bernhard felt trapped in the quite empty role as prince consort, had several affairs and fessed up to having multiple illegitimate children with several women (he had a letter published, the day after he passed away).

 In a documentary that was recently broadcast was shown how the princess and her husband lived in separate wings of the palace, where she worked hard and he kept busy with several charities he became a patron of.
 The most heartbreaking part of the documentary is Juliana, in her 80s trying to convince the interviewer that things weren’t so bad: ‘I was really, quite happy here.
 Quite.
 Honestly.’

 Visiting the palace and the gardens